Significant work to do, but Brexit deal still possible: UK PM Johnson

 If he fails, Britain faces an uncertain future - lawmakers will begin a battle to delay Brexit that could end up being decided in the courts, while Johnson will fight for a no-deal exit at the end of the month to ensure his political survival.

-British and EU negotiators are working through the weekend see if they can turn proposals put forward by Johnson, and initially rejected by the EU, into a deal that works for both sides.
+British and EU negotiators are working through the weekend to see if they can turn the latest proposals into a deal that works for both sides.

+EU Brexit negotiator Michel Barnier was updating the remaining 27 member states in Brussels on Sunday afternoon.

+“Expect him just to say that talks will need to go on,” one EU diplomat said, adding that another update for the national envoys will come at a ministerial meeting in Luxembourg on Tuesday, just two days before the make-or-break summit.

 Earlier, Johnson briefed cabinet members on progress in those talks by conference call.